gautamrao220-gr8/Intel-Realsense-calibration-Aruco-tags-YOLO/README.md

 - Run OpenCV calibration, save intrinsics to disk.
 - Start detection loop: detect objects with YOLO and compute their 3D position w.r.t the camera using the depth frame and calibration intrinsics.
+-use the provided chessboard image for calibration or use custom size and update changes in code.